 If drain cleaners aren’t a good option, what can homeowners do to fix clogged pipes?
 The best solution to a clogged drain is drain cleaning services from a professional plumber.
 Hiring an expert will ensure that the problem is resolved safely and correctly, and it will also catch any larger issues in your plumbing system.

-The technicians at Parker & Sons Plumbing are the drain cleaners San Antonio residents trust to provide quality plumbing solutions.
+The plumbers at Parker & Sons Plumbing are the drain cleaners San Antonio residents trust to provide quality plumbing solutions.
 For drain cleaning or other plumbing services, contact Parker & Sons Plumbing today.